InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 The LogisticEnsembles package hosted on CRAN can accomplish all of these requirements, and will be used for this data set.

-<h2>What does the customer actually want?</h2>
-Given our data, our customer wants to predict credit card fraud.
-They also want results that are fully reproducible.

-<h2>Step 2: Building the models using the LogisticEnsembles package, as hosted on CRAN</h2>
+<h2>5.
+Building the models using the NumericEnsembles package, as hosted on CRAN</h2>

-LogisticEnsembles will do all of the following:<br>
+NumericEnsembles will do all of the following:<br>
 • Automatically split the data into train/test/validation sets<br>
-• Automatically fit each of 7 logistic models and 5 ensembles of logistic models to the training data<br>
+• Automatically fit each of 18 individual models and 14 ensembles of numeric models to the training data<br>
-• Automatically resample as many times as requested (two times for this example)<br>
+• Automatically resample as many times as requested (25 times for this example)<br>
-• Automatically make predictions and check accuracy on the holdout data (test and validation)<br>
+• Automatically make predictions and measure accuracy on the holdout data (test and validation)<br>
 • Automatically make summary graphics for each of the measures<br>
 • Automatically make a summary table for the importance of each variable in the data set<br>
 • There are no API calls, no use of any coding assistants, no use of any AI systems.<br>